 LIKE Taste History on Facebook.
 Here is http://www.facebook.com/#!/pages/Taste-History-Culinary-Tours/209321892467209?skip_nax_wizard=true

 Sold-Out Tours & Waiting Lists:

 If a tour is sold-out, unfortunately, we do not maintain a waiting list.
 If the tour is sold-out before the date of the actual tour, this information will be posted on this website.

 We do not hold space for the tour without a payment.
 All ticketing is done on-line.

-Please note that the tours held on the 2nd, 3rd and 4th Saturdays are general public tours therefore not all spaces are available to be sold to just one group.
-A limited number of seats are available for groups on the 2nd, 3rd and 4th Saturdays for groups of 10 people.
+Please note that the tours held on the first, second, third and fourth Saturdays are general public tours therefore not all spaces are available to be sold to just one group.
+A limited number of seats are available for groups on the first, second, third and fourth Saturdays for groups of 10 people.
 Call the Museum for more information.
 Private group tours are available.
 Call 561-638-8277 or 561-243-2662 or e-mail Tour@tastehistoryculinarytours.org

 Click here for Group Tour information or call 561-243-2662 or 561-638-8277

 Mailing address for Museum of Lifestyle & Fashion History